 Flood Plain Policy Updates

-The purpose of the policy updates and bylaw amendments is to ensure that there is an appropriate policy framework to allow for development.
+The purpose of the policy updates and bylaw amendments is to ensure that there is an appropriate policy framework to allow for development within the study area.
 Stantec will:

 - produce bylaw maps that identify the flood plain, flood fringe and floodway areas;